ballerina-platform/ballerina-dev-website/case-studies/central.md

 ## Solution

-The Ballerina language was the natural choice when implementing Ballerina Central, not only to demonstrate its features in a real-world use case, but also because the features of Ballerina were deemed to be the perfect choice to meet the specific requirements and develop the best package repository, prompting to come up with a fresh an innovative solution for itself.
+The Ballerina language was the natural choice when implementing Ballerina Central, not only to demonstrate its features in a real-world use case but also because the features of Ballerina were deemed to be the perfect choice to meet the specific requirements and develop the best package repository, prompting to come up with a fresh an innovative solution for itself.

 As for the main highlights of the solution as illustrated in the diagram below, [WSO2 Choreo](https://wso2.com/choreo/) was used to provide the hosting capabilities, [WSO2 Asgardeo](https://wso2.com/asgardeo/) was used as the identity service provider, and Microsoft Azure products and SQL were used in implementing the cloud-based network and data storage requirements.